A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Latent Space Interpretability Techniques

 \subsection{FVH-LT}

-FVH-LT is an evaluation method that quantifies the associations between LDs and input features through latent traversal (LT) that systematically varies one LD at a time while holding the remaining dimensions fixed and measures the resulting changes in reconstructed outputs.
-The output of the FVH-LT procedure is a quantitative matrix measuring latent–feature associations that can be conveniently visualized via a heatmap, providing an effective interpretable summary of the individual LDs.
-Unlike LT, which is primarily qualitative, FVH-LT provides a quantitative and comparable summary of latent effects across features, LDs, and training runs.
-Importantly, FVH-LT does not require access to ground-truth generative factors or external supervision, making it applicable to real-world datasets where such information is unavailable.
+FVH-LT quantifies the associations between input features and LDs through LT.
+As illustrated in Fig.~\ref{fig:FVHLT_flow}, the trained VAE encoder first maps each input instance to its latent representation.
+FVH-LT then varies one LD at a time while holding the remaining LDs fixed, and measures the resulting changes in the outputs reconstructed by the decoder.
+The resulting LD-feature association matrix $\mathbf{S}$ summarizes how strongly each feature responds to variations in each LD and can be conveniently visualized as a heatmap, providing an interpretable understanding of individual LD.
+FVH-LT does not require access to ground-truth generative factors or external supervision, making it applicable to real-world data where such information is unavailable.

-Fig.~\ref{fig:FVHLT_flow} visually illustrates the FVH-LT procedure.
-For each instance in the input data, the trained VAE encoder is used to obtain its latent representation.

-LT is then performed, followed by reconstruction through the decoder.
-The resulting changes in the reconstructed inputs are quantified on a per-feature basis, yielding a measure of how strongly each feature responds to variations in a given LD.
-Repeating this process across LDs and data samples produces a structured summary of latent–feature associations.